 Accepted participants are required to formulate an action plan at the end of the training program in Japan to show your ideas and plans, which you carry out after return home, reflecting the knowledge and method acquired from the training.
-Each participant will have 10 minutes for presentation.
+Each participant will have 10 minutes (including interpretation if necessary) for presentation.